 YouTube is a video sharing platform that is famous among the users, and also their go-to location for finding any sorts of videos.
-It is evidently one of the most productive applications over the internet.
-Using YouTube on Android is fairly easy by operating the official YouTube app for Android.
+It is evidently one of the most renowned streaming services over the internet.
+Using YouTube on Android is fairly easy by operating the official YouTube app.
 It provides almost all basic to advanced features, so you can do almost everything that the standard desktop version offers.
 However, there is something that you still couldn’t do (Not yet at least).
 Google has already implemented a new feature to the desktop version, known as “Dark Mode“.
 Enabling which would switch the UI from light to dark theme.

 - [Download] Google Phone v17 Adds Support for In-Call Floating Bubble

 - Enable AR Stickers on Nexus 6P, OnePlus 3/3T, Xiaomi Mi 5

 - How to Hide Private Photos in Google Photos App

 Guide to Enable YouTube Dark Mode on Android Devices without Root or Modified APKs